How to Resolve ‘Exchange Database Fails to Mount’ Error?

 Method 5: Repair the Exchange Database

-If you don’t have an updated backup, then you can repair the corrupted database using the EseUtil commands.
-Here’s how to use the EseUtil commands to repair the database.
+If you don’t have an updated backup, then you can repair the corrupted database using the Eseutil.
+Here’s how you can use it to repair the database.

-First, you need to use the EseUtil/ mh command (as given below) to check the state of database.
+First, you need to use the Eseutil /mh command to check the state of database (see the below example):

-If the database is in Dirty Shutdown state, you can perform Soft Recovery on the database.
+If the database is in Dirty Shutdown state, you can perform Soft Recovery on the database by replaying the Logs Required to bring mailbox database to a Clean Shutdown state.
 To perform Soft Recovery, run the following command:

 NOTE: Soft Recovery will work only if the log files are available.
 In case log files are missing, the process would fail.